cloudfour/pleasantest/README.md

 );
 ```

 If the test passes, the browser will close.
-You can force the browser to stay open by making the test fail by throwing something.
+You can force the browser to stay open by making the test fail by throwing something, for example `throw new Error('leave the browser open')`

 You can also emulate a device viewport and user agent, by passing the `device` property to the options object in `withBrowser`: